markpbaggett/rfta_data_models/docs/source/data/3_understanding_the_mods.rst

 There is a lot going on here, but this will explain the original intention so that we can discuss potential options.

-First, it's important to note that we were originally intended to serve this collection following the `IIIF Presentation v3 specification <https://iiif.io/api/presentation/3.0/>`_.
+First, it's important to note that we set out to deliver this collection following the `IIIF Presentation v3 specification <https://iiif.io/api/presentation/3.0/>`_.

 The data team had gone threw each video and divided it into at least one, but sometimes two, ranges.
 Each range had sections that related to a timestamp or set of timestamps.
 To make use of the data creations team's sectioning of videos,